GAMS-dev/transfer-r/gamstransfer/README.md

 <!-- badges: end -->

-GAMS Transfer is a package to maintain GAMS data outside a GAMS script in a programming language like Python, Matlab or R. It allows the user to add GAMS symbols (Sets, Aliases, Parameters, Variables and Equations), to manipulate GAMS symbols, as well as read/write symbols to different data endpoints.
-GAMS Transfer’s main focus is the highly efficient transfer of data between GAMS and the target programming language, while keeping those operations as simple as possible for the user.
-In order to achieve this, symbol records - the actual and potentially large-scale data sets - are stored in native data structures of the corresponding programming languages.
-The benefits of this approach are threefold: (1) The user is usually very familiar with these data structures, (2) these data structures come with a large tool box for various data operations, and (3) optimized methods for reading from and writing to GAMS can transfer the data as a bulk - resulting in the high performance of this package.
+`gamstransfer` is a data interface to efficiently transfer data between GAMS and R.

 ## Quick Start Guide

-To install `gamstransfer` from GitHub, install the released version of `remotes` package from CRAN.
+To install `gamstransfer` from GitHub, install `remotes` package from CRAN.

 ``` r
 install.packages("remotes")